vstanyshevskyy/obobruiko/content/articles_files/how-to-cope-with-uncertainty-three-cbt-techniques-to-reduce-worry-and-anxiety.md

       **The goal isn’t to eliminate them.
 Instead, it’s to create a pause** –a space to ask: *“Could there be another way to interpret this?”* It’s in that pause that anxiety begins to lose its grip.

+      ### How to Help Yourself: Thinking Errors

+      #### Step 1: Notice your thoughts

+      Recognize that thoughts don’t always reflect reality.
+When you feel anxious, pause and observe your thoughts.
+Ask: *Is this really true?
+Am I seeing the full picture?*

+      #### Step 2: Reframe and question

+      If you spot a distorted thought, look for objective evidence and alternative explanations.
+Writing down the original thought and a more balanced interpretation can help:

+      * *“I should be rich to become successful.”* → *“Success means different things for different people.”*

+      * *“I feel anxious – life is dangerous.”* → *“Anxiety is just a feeling; it doesn’t make life dangerous.”*

+      * *“They think I am boring.”* → *“I don’t know what others think until I ask.”*

+      #### **Step 3: Practice patience**

+      Changing thought patterns takes time, awareness, and practice.
+Each small step of noticing, questioning, and reframing builds confidence in responding to uncertainty with curiosity rather than fear.
 ---